sap-tutorials/Tutorials/tutorials/btp-app-ci-cd-btp/btp-app-ci-cd-btp.md

 [ACCORDION-END]
 ---
-[ACCORDION-BEGIN [Step 7: ](Create a GitHub webhook)]

-GitHub webhooks allow you to automate CI/CD builds.
+[ACCORDION-BEGIN [Step 7: ](Create a GitHub webhook)] GitHub webhooks allow you to automate CI/CD builds.
 Whenever you push changes to your GitHub repository, a webhook push event is sent to the service to trigger a build of the connected job.

 To create a webhook in GitHub, you need some data that has been automatically created during the previous step.
-You can find this data (*Payload URL* and *Secret*) when you open the detail view of an existing repository in the **Repositories** tab.
+You can find this data, the *Payload URL* and *Secret*, when you open the detail view of an existing repository in the **Repositories** tab.

 1. Choose the name of your repository and choose **Webhook Data**.